Professional Bull Rider

 My 10 year old daughter rode her first steer on the 29th of November and has fell in love with the sport I have set up a gofundme me to try to raise money for safety equipment and a bull riding class that is coming up is there a way I can help her

-Asked by Laura almost 10 years ago
+Asked by Laura about 10 years ago

 Why do some bull riders like smack the back of their necks or their cheek?